Injection Perfection: Insulin 101 Insulin is the hormone that your...Read More

 • See a Certified Diabetes Educator and Registered Dietitian-Nutritionist upon diagnosis and at least once per year.

-• Get your annual flu shot and pneumonia shot.
+• Get your annual flu shot and pneumonia shot, as well as other recommended vaccinations.

 Learn more: American Diabetes Association http://www.diabetes.org